fdcl-gwu/swiftnav-multi/README.md

 # swiftnav-multi
 This repository includes Python and C code for reading multiple messages from Swift-Nav Piksi Multi.
 All the codes are tested in Linux environments and instructions are for Linux only.

+The provided codes can perform following tasks
+* read multiple messages from the Multi (C/Python)
+* read and write settings without the console (Python)

-## Setting-up Piski
+## Setting-up Multi
-For debugging purposes, Piksi can be configured to work in simulation mode so that you do not have to go outside with a GPS antenna for testing your codes.
+For debugging purposes, Multi can be configured to work in simulation mode so that you do not have to go outside with a GPS antenna for testing your codes.

-With Piksi Multi connected to your computer and Swift Console running:
+With Multi connected to your computer and Swift Console running:
 * Click the *Settings* tab
 * In the *Simulator* section, you will see a value for *enabled*.
 Click on this.
 * Set the value of *enabled* to *True* by selecting True from the drop-down menu right part of the tab.